Greensboro, Vermont: Industry

 Circus Smirkus, a non-profit youth circus, is based here.
 The company was founded in Greensboro by Rob Mermin in 1987.

 The Greensboro Arts Alliance and Residency (GAAR), the summer wing of The Mirror Theater Ltd, was formed here in 2005 to mix professional Mirror Repertory Company members with local community members.
 In 2016, GAAR performed the American premiere of Joshua Sobol's Sinners, directed by Brian Cox, in Greensboro.

 Hill Farmstead Brewery is a local craft brewery that was named by RateBeer in 2015 as the "Best Brewery in the World", "Best Brewery in the United States", and "Top Brewery in Vermont".
 It was previously voted the Best Brewery in the World in 2012 and 2014 as well.

 Jasper Hill Farm was awarded "Best Unpasteurized Cheese" for its Bayley Hazen Blue at the 2014 World Cheese Awards in London.

 Tourism

 Caspian Lake is surrounded by cottages, many available for summer rental.

 The lake is used for boating, sailing and fishing.
 There is a public beach at the south end, in town, with a boat ramp.
+Wake boats are prohibited from accessing the lake via the beach.

-There are two inns in town, Highland Lodge, which rents rooms and cottages, and Lakeview Inn, which holds group events.
+The one inn in town, the Highland Lodge, rents rooms and cottages, and holds group events.